 BLM tracks the status of solar, wind, and geothermal projects on federal land.

-Over the past decade, the federal government has taken steps to update regulations to clarify and encourage planning for renewable energy development on federal lands, particularly for wind and solar energy.
+Over the past decade, the federal government has taken steps to update regulations for renewable energy.
+These updates clarify and encourage planning for renewable energy development on federal lands, particularly for wind and solar energy.

-In 2012, BLM released the final solar Environmental Impact Statement.
+- In 2012, BLM released the final solar EIS.
 This statement furthered a proposal to create a competitive leasing program on federal lands for commercial scale solar development in 17 new Solar Energy Zones.

-BLM finalized a new rule (PDF) that promotes competitively offering designated leasing areas for solar and wind energy development.
-Designated leasing areas have fewer environmental and cultural resource conflicts compared to others, making them better candidates for development.
+BLM finalized a new rule (PDF) that promotes competitively offering designated solar and wind energy development leasing areas.
+Designated leasing areas have fewer environmental and cultural resource conflicts than others.
+Fewer conflicts make these areas better candidates for development.

 BLM regulations allow for two distinct processes for awarding rights to apply to develop wind and solar energy projects on federal lands: one within designated leasing areas, and one outside of designated leasing areas.

-Within designated leasing areas, BLM would competitively offer leases for parcels of land for wind and solar energy development.
-Interested parties would offer bids for the lease, and BLM would award the lease to the highest bidder, so long as the payment is equal to or greater than the minimum bid (based on administrative costs incurred by the government and the estimated value of the land) and 20% of the bonus bid (any amount the bidder is willing to pay beyond the minimum bid).
+Within designated leasing areas, BLM competitively offers leases for parcels of land for wind and solar energy development.
+Interested parties offer bids for the lease.
+BLM awards the lease to the highest bidder, so long as the payment is greater than or equal to the minimum bid (based on administrative costs incurred by the government and the estimated value of the land) and 20% of the bonus bid (any amount the bidder is willing to pay beyond the minimum bid).
 Some bidders may pre-qualify for offsets up to 20% of the high bid.

 Companies explore leased land to locate suitable sites for constructing renewable infrastructure.
-Once BLM grants a developer a lease or right of way, the developer has a period of time to construct facilities and begin generating electricity from wind or solar energy.
+BLM grants a developer a lease or right of way.
+Once granted, the developer has a period to construct facilities and begin generating electricity from wind or solar energy.

-Once a developer submits a Plan of Development, they have a period of time to construct facilities and begin generating electricity from wind or solar energy.
+Once a developer submits a Plan of Development, they have a period to construct facilities and begin generating electricity from wind or solar energy.
 Within designated leasing areas, a developer has seven years to complete construction.
 Outside of designated leasing areas, a developer has two years.
-During this phase, the developer pays Megawatt Capacity fees for the energy produced as part of the rent to BLM.
+During this phase, the developer pays Megawatt Capacity fees for the energy produced.
+These fees are part of the rent to BLM.

 Decommission and reclaim

 At the close of a solar or wind project, developers must remove all facilities and return the land to a sound environmental state.
 Under the proposed rule, when an applicant gains a solar or wind energy lease or grant, they must provide BLM a bond.
-BLM holds the bond through the life of the project to ensure compliance with terms and conditions, including site reclamation.
+BLM holds the bond through the life of the project.
+The bond ensures compliance with terms and conditions, including site reclamation.

-If the developer appropriately decommissions solar and wind projects and meets terms and conditions, BLM returns the bond at the close of the project.
+BLM returns the bond at the close of the project if the developer appropriately decommissions solar and wind projects and meets terms and conditions.